blurry-dev/blurry/docs/content/content/images.md

 # Content: images

-Image handling is one of Blurry's strengths, and under the hood, Blurry performs some image magic using [ImageMagick](https://imagemagick.org/).
+Image handling is one of Blurry's strengths, and under the hood, Blurry doesn't sleep on image processing by making good use of [Pillow](https://pillow.readthedocs.io/en/stable/).

 ## Blurry image handling improvements